mitin001/blog/2025/12/10/webliteracy-12.md

 ![1807391713](https://github.com/user-attachments/assets/0f6fe706-e704-45e6-b9e7-2f6a096d1a3b)

 > Get closer to the event in space.
 Think about it: who is more likely to get the facts of a local story correct, the local newspaper or a random blog?
 So as you scan the search results, look at the URLs. _Fox 13 News_ has it in “trending.” _AmericaNow_ has it in the “society” section.
 But the _WGME_ link has the story in a “news/local/” directory.

+Local news agencies have the expertise specific to the story of interest.
+If a story was about a photographer [standing on lava](https://pressbooks.pub/webliteracy/chapter/using-google-reverse-image-search/) with his shoes catching fire, it would be _Hawaii News Now_ that would ask the question about whether this was even possible, since Hawaiians know you don't catch fire by simply standing on a hot lava field.
+Local news reports get you closest to the truth of the matter.